Get

 Can Dogs Eat Seedless Grapes?
 Vet-Approved Health & Safety Facts

 When you want to treat yourself to a sweet treat, you don’t usually have to think about whether food from the grocery store will make you sick.
-However, it’s a completely different matter when shopping for healthy and tasty treats for your dog, from the human foods on the shelf.
+However, it’s a completely different matter when shopping for healthy and tasty treats for your dog from the human foods on the shelf.
 You may have heard that dogs can’t eat grapes, but what about seedless grapes?
 Can dogs eat those?

 No, dogs can’t eat any variety of grapes, with or without seeds.
 This means white, red, dried, peeled, cooked.
 Grapes are off-limits for dogs, period.
-We don’t know what exactly is in grapes that makes them toxic, but even a small serving of them can make your dog go into kidney failure.
+We don’t know what exactly is in grapes that makes them toxic, but even a small serving of them can cause your dog to go into kidney failure.
 This means it’s crucial to keep your grapes sealed and out of your dog’s reach at all times.
-The same goes for raisins, sultanas and Zante currants; they all come from the family Vitis vinifera (the common grape vine) and are toxic to dogs.
+The same goes for raisins, sultanas, and Zante currants; they all come from the family Vitis vinifera (the common grape vine) and are toxic to dogs.

 dogster face divider